SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden.md

 ### Characteristics
 #### Non-linear, Evolving Content
-Unlike traditional blogs, a [[Digital Garden]] is a constantly evolving collection of ideas, not strictly organized by publication date.
+Unlike traditional blogs, a [[Synthbrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden]] is a constantly evolving collection of ideas, not strictly organized by publication date.

 #### Comparison with Traditional Blogs
 Digital gardens differ from blogs in their format, purpose, and presentation, focusing on ongoing development rather than finalized content.